golanlevin/DrawingWithMachines/lectures/topics/walking_a_dot/README.md

 ![Turtle_Graphics_Spiral.svg](img/Turtle_Graphics_Spiral.svg.png)

-Here's my own [attempt at a turtle-graphics design](https://editor.p5js.org/golan/sketches/im4aJHJO_), made after a bit of futzing.
+Here's my own [attempt at a turtle-graphics design](https://editor.p5js.org/golan/sketches/im4aJHJO_), inspired by Colette Bangert's [*Complex Intersecting Line*](https://spalterdigital.com/artworks/3314/) from 1976.
 In my program, the turtle's stepsize and heading/orientation vary continuously according to Perlin noise:

 ![gl_linewalk](img/gl_linewalk.gif)<br />
 [*Golan's Attempt*](https://editor.p5js.org/golan/sketches/im4aJHJO_) (p5)

-#### Greek Meander Designs: Turtle Graphics with Periodic Sequences
+### 2.2.1. *Meander* Designs: Turtle Graphics with Periodic Sequences

-A meander or meandros, also called a Greek fret or Greek key, is a decorative border constructed from a continuous line, shaped into a repeated motif.
+A meander or *meandros*, also called a Greek fret or Greek key, is a decorative border constructed from a continuous line, shaped into a repeated motif.
 Meanders are [common decorative elements in Greek and Roman art](https://blogmymaze.wordpress.com/2012/06/07/different-types-of-meanders-in-greek-art/), used as running ornaments.
 On one hand, the name “meander” recalls the twisting and turning path of the Maeander River in Asia Minor, and on the other hand, as Karl Kerenyi has pointed out, “the meander is the figure of a labyrinth in linear form”.

 Meanders such as those shown below can be formed by repetitive sequences of differential movements.
-For example, the design in the second row is made using the pattern below, shown in LOGO code:
+For example, the meander design in the second row is made using the pattern below, shown in LOGO code:

 `repeat 22 [fd 2 rt 90 fd 2 rt 90 fd 1 rt 90 fd 1 lt 90 fd 1 lt 90 fd 2 lt 90]`